yucongkoo/tp/docs/UserGuide.md

 Consider the following UI split into three parts:
 ![UiWithDescription](images/UiWithDescription.png)
-As illustrated above, the UI will be split into three sections, we will be providing a name for each section and will be using these names to refer to the section specified in the following User Guide.
+As illustrated above, the UI will be split into three sections, we will be providing a name for each section and using these names to refer to the section specified in the following User Guide.

 1. **Command Box:** Box for users to input the command to be executed by EzContact.<br/>
 1. **Result Display Box:** Box that displays the result of executing the entered command.<br/>